-By msmash from Slashdot's moving-forward department
+By msmash from Slashdot's ahead-of-the-D-day department

 By msmash from Slashdot's closer-look department